giovancombo/DLA-Labs/lab1/README.md

 </p>
 <p align="center"><i><b>Figure 6</b> | Comparison between 1, 5, 10, 20, 30 and 50 layers deep ResidualCNNs on CIFAR10: Validation Accuracy <b>(a)</b>, Validation Loss <b>(b)</b></i></p>

-The **ResidualCNN** class of models imitates the **CNN** class structure, but implements residual connections. *Figure 6* shows that Convolutional models that implement residual connections improve their performance accordingly with depth.
+The **ResidualCNN** class of models imitates the **CNN** class structure, but implements residual connections. *Figure 6* shows that Convolutional models that implement residual connections improve their performance as depth increases.

 ---
 ## Exercise 2: A Deeper Understanding on Visual Tasks